Raymond Bell (2021-Present)

 Ray Bell

-I, Raymond Bell, was born in Dumaguete City, Philippines, in the midst of a typhoon.
-My parents were both missionaries at Silliman University in Dumaguete, and we lived there until I was 10.
-After returning to the US and moving to Parker, Arizona, I started playing the trumpet in 5th grade.
-Important music teachers at that time were Ralston Pitts, James Humbert, and Paul Walker.
-They instilled in me my early interests in music and playing the trumpet.
+Raymond Bell was born in Dumaguete City, Philippines, in the midst of a typhoon.
+His parents were both missionaries at Silliman University in Dumaguete, and they lived there until he was 10.
+In 5th grade, he returned to the US to Parker, Arizona, and started playing the trumpet.
+His paramount music teachers at that time were Ralston Pitts, James Humbert, and Paul Walker.
+They instilled in him his early interests in music and playing the trumpet.

-After my freshman year at Parker High School our family moved to Blairsville, Pennsylvania so my father could attend Pittsburgh Theological Seminary.
-While there, I attended high school at Blairsville Senior High where I graduated in 1968.
+After his freshman year at Parker High School, his family moved to Blairsville, Pennsylvania, so his father could attend Pittsburgh Theological Seminary.
+While there, he attended high school at Blairsville Senior High where he graduated in 1968.

-College years were spent first at Duquesne University in Pittsburgh, where I expanded my learning of the trumpet.
-I had an outstanding trumpet teacher, Jack McKie of the Pittsburgh Symphony.
-After a year at Duquesne, I transferred to Arizona State University (ASU) in Tempe, Arizona.
-This is where I met my wife Kathy in the Sun Devil Marching Band.
-She played piccolo and we were married in 1972 after I graduated from ASU.
+College years were spent first at Duquesne University in Pittsburgh, where he expanded his learning of the trumpet.
+He had an outstanding trumpet teacher, Jack McKie of the Pittsburgh Symphony.
+After a year at Duquesne, he transferred to Arizona State University (ASU) in Tempe, Arizona.
+This is where he met his wife Kathy in the Sun Devil Marching Band.
+She played piccolo and they were married in 1972 after he graduated from ASU.
+Kathy and Ray started their family a few years later, in Albuquerque.
+Erin, their oldest daughter, was born on the night of an October football game.
+Ryan was born in November, and their youngest, Colleen, was born the day he was judging at a solo and ensemble contest in March.
+They have all turned into wonderful adults.
+They are fortunate enough to have all their kids living in the same state of Colorado.

-In 1972 I began my teaching career at the Albuquerque Public Schools; teaching at Roosevelt Junior High and the three feeder elementary schools.
-In 1974 I began my high school teaching career at West Mesa High School where I taught for 7 years.
-In 1981, I transferred to Del Norte High School and taught there for four years.
-My time in Albuquerque was wonderful.
-I had the opportunity to teach with several mentors and colleagues, and of course, had taught many wonderful students.
-Interactions with the music faculty at the University of New Mexico (UNM) was also special, and I did complete my Master of Music degree at UNM during this time.
+In 1972 Ray began his teaching career at the Albuquerque Public Schools; teaching at Roosevelt Junior High and the three feeder elementary schools.
+In 1974 he began his high school teaching career at West Mesa High School where he taught for 7 years.
+In 1981, he transferred to Del Norte High School and taught there for four years.
+His time in Albuquerque was wonderful.
+He had the opportunity to teach with several mentors and colleagues, and of course, taught many incredible students.
+Interactions with the music faculty at the University of New Mexico (UNM) were very special, and he completed his Master of Music degree at UNM during this time as well.

 1985 brought a career change and move to Colorado Springs, Colorado.
-I began my business career in the fund raising industry, which I pursued for 18 years.
-I was able to help many schools, groups and youth sports organizations raise necessary funds for helping their students, families and participants.
-In 1991 and 1992 I served as the part time assistant band director at Coronado High School with my good friend Richard Kusk.
+Ray began his business career in the fund raising industry, which he pursued for 18 years.
+He was able to help many schools, groups, and youth sports organizations raise necessary funds for helping their students, families and participants.
+In 1991 and 1992 he served as the part time assistant band director at Coronado High School with his good friend Richard Kusk.

-As the saying goes, “Once a teacher, always a teacher”, and in 2003, I returned to teaching as the band director at Harrison High School; I stayed for 3 years until I became the band director at Sand Creek High School.
-At Sand Creek, I started the first-ever marching band, orchestra, color guard and winter percussion programs, as well as continued to develop the concert and jazz band programs.
-Additionally, I started a popular guitar class for students who were not typically involved in instrumental music or vocal music programs.
+As the saying goes, “Once a teacher, always a teacher”, and in 2003, Ray returned to teaching as the band director at Harrison High School.
+He stayed for 3 years until he became the band director at Sand Creek High School.
+At Sand Creek, he started the first-ever marching band, orchestra, color guard, and winter percussion programs.
+He continued to develop the concert and jazz band programs, and additionally started a popular guitar class for students who were not typically involved in instrumental music or vocal music programs.

-In October of 2019, I began teaching half time for School District 11, teaching beginning strings at two elementary schools.
-What a challenge it’s been with distance learning for the final 3 months of school!
-Both are low income Title 1 schools, so dealing with inadequate technology was problematic for the students, families, and facility.
-I do plan to continue teaching at these two schools for upcoming school years.
+In October of 2019, Ray began teaching half time for School District 11, teaching beginning strings at two elementary schools.
+What a challenge it was with distance learning for the final three months of school!
+Both were low income Title 1 schools, so dealing with inadequate technology was problematic for the students, families, and facility.
+He does plan to continue teaching at these two schools for upcoming school years.

-I’ve been fortunate to have had some great experiences as a professional trumpet player.
-In college I played weekends with a Mexican Salsa band, “Pete Bugarien y Los Compas” as well as a rock band.
-When we moved to Albuquerque I was one of the first call trumpet players for groups, shows and entertainers travelling through and performing in Albuquerque.
-I performed with Bob Hope, The Temptations, Four Tops, O Jays, Ice Capades/Ice Follies, Peggy Lee, Buddy Greco, Kenny Rogers, Jimmy Rogers, Marilyn May, Bobby Rydell and others.
+Ray feels great gratitude for having had some significant experiences as a professional trumpet player.
+In college he played weekends with a Mexican Salsa band, “Pete Bugarien y Los Compas” as well as a rock band.
+When they moved to Albuquerque, he was one of the first call trumpet players for groups, shows, and entertainers, travelling through and performing in Albuquerque.
+He performed with Bob Hope, The Temptations, Four Tops, O Jays, Ice Capades/Ice Follies, Peggy Lee, Buddy Greco, Kenny Rogers, Jimmy Rogers, Marilyn May, Bobby Rydell and others.
 It was challenging but fun and also some great musical opportunities.

 Previous Director and PPIOM co-Founder Bill Callen (2002-2020)